For all the marble in the lobbies and the elegant offices in the

 lofty but largely unworkable ideas of synergy through

-Above all, he endeared himself to his managers with a belief that a
+Above all, he endeared himself to his agency managers with a strong

 Wren, who is reported to have kept his distance from the advertising